Skip to main content

 (II) - Next Tasks: keep lag time

-Best for: Ongoing projects with fixed lag days (e.g., delivery cycles)
+Best for: Ongoing projects with fixed lag days (e.g., delivery cycles), maintains predictable intervals between tasks.

 How it works:

-When you adjust a task’s due date, only the next tasks move, and their original gap (lag time) is strictly preserved.
+When you adjust a task’s due date, only the next tasks shift back and forth, and their original gap (lag time) is strictly preserved.

 • Previous tasks are not affected